Form Four / Journey: 7th and 8th grades

-Tacye Clarke (Lead Teacher, Humanities)
+Tacye Clarke (Humanities)

-Tacye Clarke teaches Form Four Humanities, developed the Humanities curriculum and served as a teacher mentor before joining the faculty in 2012.
+Tacye Clarke has been a part of the Lorien Wood community since its first year, and all seven of her children have attended the school.
+She joined the Lorien Wood Board in 2005, serving as Chair from 2007 until 2011.
+She developed the Form Four Humanities curriculum and served as a teacher mentor before joining the faculty in 2012.
 Tacye holds an M.A. in English from the College of William and Mary and a B.A. in English with a history minor from Wheaton College.
 Tacye taught writing and literature at Thomas Nelson Community College in Newport News, VA, and English (grades 7-12) at the Yeshiva of Greater Washington in Silver Spring, MD.

-Tacye has been a part of the Lorien Wood community since its first year, and five of her children attend the school.
-She joined the Lorien Wood Board in 2005, serving as Chair from 2007 until 2011.
-When she is not at Lorien Wood, Tacye homeschools her high school daughter, reads voraciously, nurtures her family, gardens, and practices the art of cooking and hospitality.
+When she is not at Lorien Wood, she reads voraciously, nurtures her family, gardens, and practices the art of cooking and hospitality.
 She is married to Steve, and they have seven children.